aws/aws-cdk-go/awscdkkinesisfirehosealpha/README.md

 ## Destination Encryption

 Your data can be automatically encrypted when it is delivered to S3 as a final or an intermediary/backup destination.
-Kinesis Data Firehose supports Amazon S3 server-side encryption with AWS Key Management Service (AWS KMS) for encrypting delivered data in Amazon S3.
+Amazon Data Firehose supports Amazon S3 server-side encryption with AWS Key Management Service (AWS KMS) for encrypting delivered data in Amazon S3.
 You can choose to not encrypt the data or to encrypt with a key from the list of AWS KMS keys that you own.
 For more information,